Columns

 Why Nepal must build a sovereign ‘AI Factory’

-While most of Nepal is reeling in the progress that the country has achieved in exporting its electricity to India, a silent global race is happening over the export of digital intelligence.
-Artificial Intelligence (AI) is rapidly becoming the most important technological platform of the 21st century.
-From education and healthcare to agriculture, finance, governance, and defence, AI systems will increasingly influence how nations operate and compete.
-Yet behind every AI breakthrough lies one critical resource: compute infrastructure.
+While Nepal celebrates the progress it has made in exporting electricity to India, a quieter but a very consequential global race is underway: the race to export digital intelligence produced in AI factories.
+Artificial Intelligence (AI) is rapidly emerging as the defining technological platform of the 21st century.
+From education and healthcare to agriculture, finance, governance, and defence, AI systems will increasingly shape how nations operate, innovate, and compete.
+Yet behind every major AI breakthrough lies one critical resource: compute infrastructure.

-Compute—the large-scale processing power required to train and run AI models—is becoming as strategically important as electricity, highways, or internet infrastructure.
-Nations around the world are investing billions of dollars into advanced AI compute centres because they understand a simple reality: Whoever controls compute will help shape the future digital economy.
-These next-generation facilities, sometimes referred to as ‘AI Factories’, are fundamentally different from traditional data centres that mainly store websites, databases, applications, and enterprise software.
-Modern AI compute centres are designed to produce intelligence at scale by transforming electricity, data, and GPUs into AI models, AI services, automation systems, and digital intelligence.
+Compute, the large scale processing power required to train and run AI models, is becoming as strategically important as electricity, highways, or internet infrastructure.
+Nations around the world are investing billions of dollars into advanced AI compute centers because they understand a simple reality: Whoever controls compute will help shape the future digital economy.
+These next generation facilities, sometimes referred to as ‘AI Factories’, are fundamentally different from traditional data centers that mainly store databases, applications, and enterprise software.
+Modern AI compute centers (AI Factories) are designed to produce intelligence at scale by transforming electricity, data, and GPUs into AI models, AI services, and digital intelligence.
 In many ways, they are becoming the industrial engines of the emerging AI economy.

 Nepal must recognise this moment and act decisively.
-The country needs to build a national AI compute and data centre as foundational infrastructure for the next phase of economic growth.
-Such infrastructure would not only support domestic AI research and entrepreneurship but also establish Nepal’s technological sovereignty in an increasingly AI-driven world.
+The country needs to build a national AI compute center (AI Factory) as foundational infrastructure for the next phase of economic growth.
+Such infrastructure would not only support domestic AI research and entrepreneurship but also establish Nepal’s technological sovereignty in an increasingly AI driven world.

-Today, most AI systems used in Nepal depend entirely on foreign infrastructure, foreign models, and foreign cloud providers.
-This dependency creates risks around data access, security, privacy, reliability and national control.
-As our institutions increasingly adopt AI systems, building a sovereign AI stack—domestic compute infrastructure, local AI models, secure data environments, and national guardrails—is no longer optional.
-It is the only way to control sensitive data and reduce strategic dependency on foreign technology monopolies.
+Today, most AI systems used in Nepal rely heavily on foreign infrastructure, models, and cloud providers.
+While this has accelerated access to AI technologies, it also creates important challenges around data access, security, privacy, reliability, and national control.
+As Nepal’s institutions increasingly adopt AI systems, building a sovereign AI stack, including domestic compute infrastructure, local AI models, secure data environments, and national guardrails, is no longer optional.
+It is the only way to maintain control over sensitive data, strengthen long term technological resilience, and adapt AI governance to Nepal’s own national priorities.

 This is where Nepal holds a unique strategic advantage.

-Electricity is the single largest operating cost for AI data centres, and Nepal possesses abundant hydropower resources capable of producing low-cost renewable electricity.
-While electricity prices in countries like the United States often range from 9 to 15 cents per kilowatt hour, Nepal’s hydropower can potentially support compute infrastructure at costs between 3 and 6 cents per kilowatt hour.
-This creates a powerful economic arbitrage opportunity.
+Electricity is the single largest operating cost for AI compute/data centers, and Nepal possesses abundant hydropower resources capable of producing low cost renewable electricity.
+While electricity prices in the United States typically range from 10 to 30 cents per kilowatt hour, and European rates run even higher at 15 to 40 cents per kilowatt hour, Nepal's hydropower can support compute infrastructure at just 5 to 8 cents per kilowatt hour, among the lowest rates globally.
+This provides highly competitive unit economics against compute center operators running in markets around the world where electricity costs are multiples higher, creating a powerful economic arbitrage opportunity for AI infrastructure built on Nepal's clean, abundant hydropower.

 For Nepal, this represents more than a technology project.
 It represents a national development strategy.